arceusVen1/openDS18B20/readme.md

 This program runs under python 3.5 (there is also a branch for python 2.7 which won't be updated anymore and will remain as it is, working but with less features)

-Before anything you should create a random gmail adress used only for the purpose of this sofware where you enable the low security usage to allow python to send email from this specific adress you just created (you can easily find how to do this by googling it ;)
+Before anything you should create a random gmail adress used only for the purpose of this sofware where you enable the low security usage to allow python to send email from this specific adress (you can easily find how to do this by googling it ;) ).

 It is then very easy to use !
 Install it
 *********************************************************************

-	$ sudo python setup.py install
+	$ sudo python3 setup.py install

 *********************************************************************